 The option of a restart is more difficult to assess.
 This is understood to be a form of pre-packaged bankruptcy filing, where there is a third-party investor or purchaser and a plan to acquire or sell parts of the business out of the bankrupt estate and then for the purchaser to then continue the business in another company vehicle standing at the ready.
 This process takes place under the supervision of a ‘silent administrator’ who ensures the plan is acceptable to itself and to the bankruptcy judge.
 As with the moratorium, there is a partial loss of control to the court/administrator and the flexibility of an informal work out process, although this could arguably be ameliorated by much if not all of the plan being worked out in advance.
 Both forms of procedure also invite publicity, possibly very negative publicity.
 Looking back at the paper by Adriaanse and Kuijl where the key strengths of an informal process are identified as “flexibility, silence and control”, each of these elements are being compromised to a degree.
 For other stakeholders there will be a lack of transparency.
 With regard to the last of the elements identified in the paper, without a fuller knowledge of Dutch law, it is impossible to say whether the process might also invite other interested buyers and lead instead to a break up of the healthy parts of the business.
 It is also clear that a restart would require significant further funding either from the shareholder or the bank, with little advantage other than leaving unsecured creditors behind, who were likely to be ‘out of the money’ in any event.
 In this way risk would be weighted towards the banks.
 One would also expect the shareholder to be less than enthusiastic when a going concern was possible and there would be a loss of opportunity of any value being restored to LGH.
 Overall the option looks less enticing than the going concern or debt for equity swap is at the forefront of the banks’ considerations at that time.

-Conversely, the potential reasons in support of the proposition of a restart following liquidation being a good one are first and foremost a ‘clean slate’ for the new company, leaving behind historical issues (old debts, contracts et al) that would not provide value going forward.
+Conversely, the potential reasons in support of the proposition of a restart following liquidation being a good one are first and foremost the advantage of a ‘clean slate’ for the new company, leaving behind historical issues (old debts, contracts et al) that would not provide value going forward.
 It is also understood that the Dutch law is flexible enough to allow a degree of cherry-picking in the arrangements which are carried over, including employee contracts.
 The banks could refresh their security arrangements.
 There is scope for management and shareholder in the new business vehicle, and potentially for less exposure to risk for the shareholder.
 The benefits to the Banks, however, appear more limited.
 It is difficult to assess the degree of this risk without greater familiarity with how a restart works in practice under Dutch law.

 The nearest equivalent in Bermuda law would be a sale of the business or parts of it by a provisional liquidator.
 This would require fair value to be obtained by the liquidator for the business, usually likely a form of tender/auction process for the assets, and court approval.
 This would not usually attract a lender, especially one with security, but rather a ‘white knight’ investor or third party competitor.
 There are also not the clean slate and cherry-picking provisions of Dutch law that would be available.